saloskilo/100-Days-of-Coding-Questions/README.md

 **Question 81:** Iterating Over Object Properties: Write a function that takes an object as an argument and logs all of its properties and values.

 ...

+### Day 28

+**Date**: [2024-06-15]

+**Question 82:** Find the Length of a String: Write a function that takes a string as an argument and returns the number of characters in the string.

+**Question 83:** Converting to Upper and Lower Case: Create a function that takes a string, converts it to uppercase, then to lowercase, and logs both.

+**Question 84:** Replacing Text in a String: Write a function that takes a sentence and replaces all instances of the word "JavaScript" with "TypeScript".

+...
 ## How to Contribute

 If you have suggestions for questions to solve or improvements to my solutions, feel free to create an issue or submit a pull request.
 Let's learn and grow together!